uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/analysis.md

 ## Association Rule Learning

 Have you ever wondered why bananas are almost always near the front of the store?
-It's not just because they are nutritious and delicious, it's because they have been identified as an impulse buy so store owners want to make sure you see them.
+It is not just because they are nutritious and delicious, it's because they have been identified as an impulse buy so store owners want to make sure you see them.
 Ever wondered why milk is not at the front of the store?
 It's because a lot of people go to the supermarket to buy milk, so if the milk is put at the back of the store, you end up walking past many other items that you didn't know you wanted or needed on the way in!
 Rules like these can be found in big data by using "{glossary-link term="association-rule-learning"}Association Rule Learning{glossary-link end}".